Erotic electrostimulation: History

 An assortment of erotic use insertable Violet Wand attachments known as electrodes.
 The tempered and evacuated glass tubes are back-filled with noble gas, causing them to emit sparks and glow with various colors when the violet wand is powered.

 The use of electricity for entertainment purposes dates back at least as early as the 1740s.
 In the 1830s, insertable electrode attachments for small magnetos could be purchased.
 Later in the 1800s, various electric belts (some complete with "suspensory sack") were advertised as cures for impotence.
 In the 1920s, the American Medical Association investigated such devices, and concluded that they provided "more or less mechanical masturbation".

-Modern electrostimulation first became recognized during the 1950s with the introduction of a device called the Relax-A-Cizor, which was originally designed to stimulate the muscles of a relaxing subject using electric currents as a means of "passive exercise".
-Such power sources are still in medical use today and are known as EMS (electrical muscle stimulation) units.
-Some people soon found alternative uses for the Relax-A-Cizors by placing the contacts on sexual parts of the body.
+A popular US fitness product in the 1950s and 1960s was the Relax-A-Cizor, a device which used electrical muscle stimulation to achieve weight loss.
+It was also used for erotic stimulation.
+However, it caused a wide variety of health problems and was banned by the US government.

 By the 1970s, medical TENS (transcutaneous electrical nerve stimulation) units were also being used for electrostimulation.
 In the 1980s the first devices manufactured specifically for erotic electrostimulation became available, in particular the Titillator and the Pleasure Box, later known as the PES Power Box.

 In the 1970s, experimenters noticed that bare speaker wires could deliver a jolt and began using recorded and live sound for electrostimulation.
 At that time, there were no professionally made attachments for such play, so people built their own out of copper plumbing parts and other metal pieces with attention to resistors placed in series with the human parts to control the current for safety.
 Although early e-stim units used only a simple, pulsed, sinusoidal wave, newer units use more complex wave forms and also allow for the use of ambient sound or prerecorded wave forms like music or specially designed computer files for specific types of stimulation.
 There are now sites dedicated to the creation of MP3 files specifically for erotic journeys or symphonies, which can include such routines as rewards, punishments, very strong, and pleasantly soft portions.

-Types of power sources

-Medical power sources

-There are repackaged TENS and EMS units marketed as erotic electrostimulation power sources.
-EMS units are designed to cause muscle contraction.

-Body toning and massage units

-An increasing number of "body toner" or "electromassage"-type power sources are being marketed directly to consumers.
-Though lacking in options compared to the more expensive specialized units, these have proven to be an inexpensive method for entry level practice.